-Before entering into an investment banking relationship, the registered representative who is a part of the engagement agreement should check to ensure that (i) all parties (including the entity, its principal(s), its control person(s), and major shareholders do not appear on the SDN list; and (ii) the business entity is legitimate and it is not engaging in transactions that are prohibited by the economic sanctions and embargoes administered and enforced by OFAC.
+Before entering into an investment banking relationship, the registered representative who is a part of the engagement agreement should check to ensure that (i) all parties (including the entity, its principal(s), its control person(s), and major shareholders44 do not appear on the SDN list; and (ii) the business entity is legitimate and it is not engaging in transactions that are prohibited by the economic sanctions and embargoes administered and enforced by OFAC.
+Beneficial owners (natural persons) of an investment banking client, having 25% or more ownership interests shall be identified and verified.
+This shall include beneficial owners of each entity identified as owning 25% or more interest in the investment banking client/issuer.
+The objective is to identify the natural person beneficial owner of each entity.